wjdp/gotdict/_definitions/house-shett.md

   - Shett
 ---

-House Shett of Gull Tower is a noble house from the Vale.They blazon their arms with three golden wings, bendwise, on checkered white and black.
-It is a vassal house to House Royce.
+There are two House Shetts:

-The known members of this house are:
+House Shett of Gull Tower

-Ser Damon Shett, the Knight of Gull Tower.
+House Shett of Gulltown